mfpiccolo/self_systeem/README.md

 recordings.

 It is simple.
 Walk through the app from sart to finish.
 Cover as much as you feel comfortable.
-That't it.
+That's it.
 You just built a system test.
 Congrats!

 ## Features